 And on today’s show, we’re meeting up with one of my good friends who I’ve known for over 10 years now, Edward Gorbis, he’s the senior director of key accounts and channel partnerships at WeWork.
 The company WeWork was started by Adam Neumann and Miguel McKelvey.
 Newman came to New York City in 2001 fresh off his service with the Israeli military with no background in real estate.

 Edward grew up in the Bay Area.
-His parents’ house was 20 minutes South of San Francisco growing up near the San Francisco airport.
-He thought his career would be an aerospace engineering, which is what he went to school for.
-Although as the son of two immigrants, he didn’t spend all of his time in the U S.
+His parents’ house was 20 minutes south of San Francisco.
+Growing up near the San Francisco airport, he thought his career would be in aerospace engineering, which is what he went to school for.
+Although as the son of two immigrants, he didn’t spend all of his time in the U.S.

-I never had to worry about standing in line for food like they did in Ukraine, and my parents afforded me an opportunity to build a future for myself.
+For me, I never had to worry about standing in line for food like they did in Ukraine, and my parents afforded me an opportunity to build a future for myself.

 Vincent Phamvan: [00:03:45] We’re living in really strange times right now.
 Sometimes this pandemic feels like we’re living in a movie or a dream where I’m just waiting to wake up.

-I asked Edward where he’s looking forward to traveling to after the stay at home orders are [00:04:00] lifted.
+I asked Edward where he’s looking forward to traveling to after the stay at home orders are lifted.

 Israel feels a little bit of like home to me.
 And if I was to go back and the first thing I’d grab as a shawarma, it’s by far my favorite food and has everything you need packaged in one place.